Precision Insert Molding

 • HIPS

-HIPS (High Impact Polystyrene) Material HIPS, or High Impact Polystyrene, is a modified polystyrene polymer enhanced with rubber modifiers (usually polybutadiene) to improve toughness and durability.
+HIPS, or High Impact Polystyrene, is a modified polystyrene polymer enhanced with rubber modifiers (usually polybutadiene) to improve toughness and durability.
 The result is a rigid yet impact-resistant thermoplastic that retains good processability, making it popular in prototyping, manufacturing, and consumer products.
-HIPS combines the stiffness of polystyrene with improved

 High-impact polystyrene (HIPS) plastic material used for durable and cost-effective injection molded parts